-Remedial work performed under the RWP consisted of the construction of an air sparge (AS) and soil vapor extraction (SVE) system in May 2000.
-After completion of the remedial work (Remedial Action), described more fully in the Remedial Work Plan, some contamination [residual contamination or Residual Management Zone (RMZ)] may remain in the subsurface beneath the composite cover system (Site Cover) that has been placed over the Site.
-This Site Management Plan (SMP) was prepared to manage the residual contamination at the Site in perpetuity or until extinguishment of the Deed Restriction.
+Remedial work performed under the Remedial Work Plan (RWP) consisted of the construction of an air sparge (AS) and soil vapor extraction (SVE) system in May 2000.
+After completion of the remedial work (Remedial Action), described more fully in the RWP, some contamination [residual contamination or Residual Management Zone (RMZ)] may remain in the subsurface beneath the composite cover system (Site Cover) that has been placed over the Site.
+The Site Management Plan and this SMP Addendum were prepared to manage the residual contamination at the Site in perpetuity or until extinguishment of the Deed Restriction.
 Remedial Action work on the Site began in approximately 2000 and was completed in 2005.
 All reports associated with the Site can be viewed by contacting the NYSDEC or its successor agency managing environmental issues in New York State.

-This SMP was prepared by AKRF Engineering, P.C.
-(AKRF), on behalf of Home Depot U.S.A., Inc., as Assignee to FC Springfield Associates, LLC, in accordance with the requirements in NYSDEC DER-10 Technical Guidance for Site Investigation and Remediation, dated December 2002 and Revised May 2010, and the guidelines provided by NYSDEC.
-This SMP addresses the means for implementation of Institutional Controls (ICs) and Engineering Controls (ECs), which are required by the Deed Restriction for the Site.
+The SMP was originally prepared by AKRF Engineering, P.C.
+(AKRF) in September of 2010 and was amended by Groundwater & Environmental Services, Inc. (GES) in July of 2013, on behalf of Home Depot, in accordance with the requirements in NYSDEC DER-10 Technical Guidance for Site Investigation and Remediation, dated December 2002 and Revised May 2010, and the guidelines provided by NYSDEC.
+This SMP Addendum addresses the means for implementation of Institutional Controls (ICs) and Engineering Controls (ECs), which are required by the Deed Restriction for the Site.